dancapper/arduino_LightAndSoundWidget/README.md

 Light and Sound widget with DFPlayer Mini

 Dan Capper <dan@ub3r.geek.nz>

 13 May 2021

-Plays a random .mp3 from the SD card and lights an LED when a button is pressed Based on example code from the DFPlayer Mini MP3 library by Makuna
+Plays a random .mp3 from the SD card and lights an LED when a button is pressed.
+Based on example code from the DFPlayer Mini MP3 library by Makuna.

 SOFTWARE REQUIREMENTS:

-Arduino IDE, or whatever is your preferred flavour DFPlayer Mini MP3 Library by Makuna LowPower_LowPowerLab Library by LowPowerLab
+* Arduino IDE, or whatever is your preferred flavour
+* DFPlayer Mini MP3 Library by Makuna
+* LowPower_LowPowerLab Library by LowPowerLab

 HARDWARE REQUIREMENTS: